More about Martha Rosler

 Here is what Wikipedia says about Martha Rosler

 Martha Rosler (born 1943) is an American artist.
-She is a conceptual artist who works in photography and photo text, video, installation, sculpture, and performance, as well as writing about art and culture.
+She is a conceptual artist who works in photography and photo text, video, installation, sculpture, site-specific and performance, as well as writing about art and culture.
 Rosler's work is centered on everyday life and the public sphere, often with an eye to women's experience.
 Recurrent concerns are the media and war, as well as architecture and the built environment, from housing and homelessness to places of passage and systems of transport.

 Check out the full Wikipedia article about Martha Rosler